-- 3c.
-Authorized Signers of Agreements, Contracts, etc. L. Farrell shared that, per the Bylaws, the Chair and the Vice-Chair are authorized signers of agreements, contracts, etc. - C. Yunker made a motion to recommend approval of the authorized signers of contracts, agreements, etc. as presented; the motion was seconded by G. Torrey.
+3c.
+Authorized Signers of Agreements, Contracts, etc. - L. Farrell shared that, per the Bylaws, the Chair and the Vice-Chair are authorized signers of agreements, contracts, etc.

+D. Cunningham made a motion to recommend to the full Board the approval of the authorized signers of contracts, agreements, etc. as presented; the motion was seconded by C. Yunker.
 Roll call resulted as follows:

-D. Cunningham - Absent

-G. Torrey - Yes

-C. Yunker - Yes

-S. Noble-Moag - Yes
+D. Cunningham - Yes G. Torrey - Yes C. Yunker - Yes S. Noble-Moag - Yes